Vanderhoof/PyNuclino/README.md

 `get_children()`

-Make API calls to get a list of top level itesm and clusters from this workspace.
+Make API calls to get a list of top level items and clusters from this workspace.
 Returns list of Item and Cluster objects.

 `create_item(object='item', title=None, content=None, index=None)`